 Sample Supervisor Expectations

-Should you grant your team members the opportunity to work from home on a limited basis during the COVID-19 outbreak, you must plan the telecommuting assignment ahead of time to ensure it will be mutually beneficial to both the employee and the University.
+Advanced planning and regular communication will help ensure that telecommuting assignments are mutually beneficial to both the employee and the University.
 Circumstances can change quickly during such fluid situations, and you are responsible to ensure that your department maintains adequate business operations.
 You should speak with your employees now to plan business coverage, should some of your employees be personally affected by the outbreak and unable to perform their duties partially or totally.